My-UofE/ECM1410-REFDEF-Workshop-Instructions/README.md

 Edit the code to add functionality related to these attributes as described below:

+ - in MessageBoard.java add a method `addPostAdvanced()` that in addition to `author` `subject` `message` values, takes values for `tagString` and `parentID` arguments and sets these attributes accordingly.

+ ### NOTES:

- - in MessageBoard.java add a method `addPostAdvanced()` that in addition to `author` `subject` `message` values, takes values for `tagString` and `parentID` arguments and sets these attributes accordingly. `tagString` should be provided as a single string with tags separated with commas i.e. "java, IDE, urgent" would resolve to three tags ["java", "IDE", "urgent"]. `parentID` should either be set to `-1` to indicate the post is not a reply to a previous post, or be set to a valid parent post ID to indicate it is a reply to an earlier post.
-Your method should use the Post()
+ `tagString` should be provided as a single string with tags separated with commas i.e. "java, IDE, urgent" would resolve to three tags ["java", "IDE", "urgent"].
+You should convert the string to an array `String[]` for use with the relevant `Post` constructor method.

- -  Your code should raise an `IllegalArgumentException` if the ID provided does not correspond to a valid post in the system.
+ `parentID` should either be set to `-1` to indicate the post is not a reply to a previous post, or be set to a valid parent post ID to indicate it is a reply to an earlier post.
+Your code should check the `parentID` refers to a valid messageboard post and raise an `IllegalArgumentException` if the ID provided does not correspond to a valid post.

- - edit the `toString` method so that the details of the tags and parent ID are correctly displayed.
+ - edit the `toString` method so that the details of the tags and parent ID are correctly displayed (the current code shows these as empty / unspecified).
+You do not need to change the `toFormattedString` method.

  - complete the additional interface methods so they work in line with the interface documentation: